This section of the site includes information about the ways that you can pay your rent.

 Rent is payable one month in advance on the 1st.

 If you think you might be entitled to help with your rent and have not made a claim for Housing Benefit, you should do so immediately.
 This can be made to your local Council.
+You can also get information on Universal Credit here.

 For Tenants in West Lothian